AutGui/TechnoGenesis/README.md

 # TechnoGenesis

-TechnoGenesis is an on-going project for a Versatile, Cyberpunk genre Game.
+TechnoGenesis is an on-going project for a Fast Paced, Versatile, Cyberpunk genre Game.

 ## Info